trOnk12/rijksmusem/documentation/README.md

 There are three types of detectors as follows: ShakeDetector, VoiceDetector and InAppNotification

 ## Shake enabled interactive ads.
-These ads, as the name suggests, detect the **shake** of the of phone or wear and execute the selected action.
+These ads, as the name suggests, detect the **shake** of the of phone or Wear OS smartwatch and execute the selected action.

 ## Voice enabled interactive ads
 The speech detector uses the microphone to record the voice of the user and then sends this information to Google to